tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: update get_hand_item() to return None if hand_list is empty
 - TBD: sort out active_gs.get_room() => move to .map & std w/ map.get_obj_room()

+- TBD: fix eat_biscuits_warning so that it no longer lives in just entrance and main_hall and no longer triggers when biscuits not in hand
+		- suggest making eat_biscuits_warning universal and enabling success feedback loop for cmd_exe

+- TBD: naming updates:
+	- TBD: re-name 'wrapper' to 'app_main'
+	- TBD: update pickle names
+	- TBD: out_buff => output (or possibly user_output)
+	- TBD: possibly rename modules to indicate usage first? i.e. creature_class_def.py => class_def_creature.py ???

+- TBD: elim hasattrib() in active_gs scope checks => is_cont(), is_mach(), is_creature() methods within classes
+	- for active_gs.mach_obj_lst(), eliminate 'hasattrib' and create method to check for being machine
+	- eliminate 'hasattrib' for containers in active_gs.scope_lst() too
+	- have a default methods is_contain and is_mach for Invisible that returns False; overload to True for exception cases

+- mechanic clean-up
+	- investigate setters & getters for GameState class
+	- DONE: is there really any need for GameState room_mach_lst() ??
+	- TBD: auto_static_behavior for goblin? (e.g. "the goblin is eyeing you coldly") each turn - maybe should be a standard function??
+	- TBD: sort out more elegant assignment process for self referenced obj (e.g. re-assigning goblin to goblin_mach after goblin Creature instantiation)
+	- eliminate active_gs.move_dec() ?
+	- 'try... except' standard descriptions for examine() method (similar to Warnings) (???)

 *** story-driven updates ***

 - TBD: "what would your mothter say" error to "What would your Nana say?"